dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 ## Estimating from Samples
 In a real world scnenario,the whole population might be too large to work with therefore, it's much easier to work with  sample.
 Any sampling method used must be a representative of the entire population.
 A minimum of 30 number of samples is needed when z-score is being used for standardization.
 As long as the sampling method is not biased,  the law of central limit theorem assured us that the sample will be good enough to represent the entire population.
-## The central Limit Theorem
+## The Central Limit Theorem
 The central limit theorem states that if the number of samples chosen from a population is large enough, the sample means will follow a normal probability distribution irrespective of the shape of the original population.
 That's a good news!
 So, the normal distribution, could be used to make inferences about the data.
 Since the normal distribution is a continuous distribution, a range or interval for estimates could be established with the Confidence interval.

-## Confidence Interval and Confidence level
+## Confidence Interval and Confidence Level
 Confidence interval is a range of values for estimating population parameters and it confidence level might include 80%, 90%, 95%, 99% etc of the normal distribution.The table below shows some examples of confidence intervals and confidence levels.
 ![Sample Confidence_level_interval](https://github.com/dataglyder/Basic_Statistics_For_Data_Analysis.io/blob/main/con_level_inervl.png) Suppose I use 80% confidence interval, this means that I'm 80% confident that the true polpuation mean will lie within the confidence interval estimated, the remaining 20% will not.
 The 20% error or the number of times that the population mean will not lie within the confidence interval is called alpha $`\alpha`$ or level of significance.
 ## Level of Significance $`alpha(\alpha)`$